-Habitually keeping your fees low won’t save you much month to month, but it will save you many thousands over the course of your life.
+Habitually keeping your fees low won’t save you much month to month, but it will save you many thousands throughout your life.

-Earnings from a career or business are more powerful than investment income in the early stages of wealth building.
+Career and business earnings are more powerful than investment income in the early stages of wealth building.
 The more you focus on earning money through hard work, the more you’ll have to invest.